pykale/pykale/README.md

      alt="Machine learning workflow"
      style="float: center;" />

 We aim to develop a library to accelerate **interdisciplinary** research on machine learning for medical imaging, graphs/networks, and computer vision.
 Our library will be complementary to existing libraries and beter facilitate **cross-disciplinary** collaborations.
 To join this effort, clone or fork this repository and push your contributions when ready for review and merge.
+Please ensure your code is **well documented** (please read `docs/`).

 ## Overview

 ### Plan

-* End Sep 2020: Internal use by all
-* End Dec 2020: First public release (maybe earlier for MICCAI in early Oct)
+* Early Oct 2020: First public release (for MICCAI20 paper), to discuss
 * Long term: Satisfy the [requirements](https://pytorch.org/ecosystem/join) to join the [pytorch ecosysmtem](https://pytorch.org/ecosystem/)

 ### Objectives